awhitney42/YumYumDonut/README.md

 ### Loading the Game

 Drag yumyumdonut.D64 to your VICE emulator to load the game.
-Make sure the joystick in port 2 is enabled in the VICE input device settings and configured for a keyboard keymap that works for you.
+Make sure the joystick in port 2 is enabled in the VICE input device settings, and that it is configured for a keyboard keymap that works for you.

 If you have native hardware, copy the D64 image to a floppy disk or load it via a device such as an SD2IEC.
 Assuming your floppy or SD2IEC drive is device #8, then issue the following commands: